auntyellow/units/independent.md

 3. In anisotropic dielectric, the permittivity is a second rank tensor.
 4. This does not hold for ferromagnets, ferrimagnets and antiferromagnets.
 5. We skip discussion of inductance and permeability here because they are more complicated than capacitance and permittivity.
+6. Coulomb's law is the combination of Gauss's law and Lorentz force.
+7. Ampère's force law is the combination of Biot-Savart law and Lorentz force, and Biot-Savart law is the magnetostatic situation of Ampère-Maxwell equation.